Head of Department

 - PGCE in Secondary Education and History

-Support for students with special educational needs and disabilities (SEND).
+Support for pupils with special educational needs and disabilities (SEND).

-At Pleckgate, we ensure that every student with SEND gets the support that they need; this means doing everything possible to meet the needs of the children and young people.
-The guiding principle of the Learning Support Department is to put the student and their family at the centre of all we do.
-We ensure that, wherever possible, children with SEND have opportunities to engage in activities alongside students who do not have SEND.
+At Pleckgate, we ensure that every pupil with SEND gets the support that they need; this means doing everything possible to meet the needs of the children and young people.
+The guiding principle of the Learning Support Department is to put the pupil and their family at the centre of all we do.
+We ensure that, wherever possible, children with SEND have opportunities to engage in activities alongside pupils who do not have SEND.

 Assess – Plan – Do – Review

 The SEND Code of Practice is specific in its guidance about good practice, once a potential need is identified.
 There four types of action that are implemented to ensure that effective support is in place.
 This is the ‘graduated response’ and the four stages are: